flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 Applications are not allowed to have >=6 components in the IDs.
 This is only allowed for baseapps and runtimes.

-The ID chosen will determine the type of verification method available.
-It must be a constant and unique identifier of the application.
-Please choose it carefully and don't hesitate to ask the reviewers for help.

 ## License